DataByVirginia/fedex_practice_project/README.md

 __Final Thoughts__
 This project is a simple but effective example of using encapsulation, inheritance, polymorphism, and abstraction in Java.
 The design allows for easy expansion while keeping the main logic clean.
+Any and all advice is welcomed.